 Although companies can, with certain restrictions, set out a minimum number of shares to be granted voting rights, listed companies have increasingly adopted the one-share/one-vote system.
-This principle is indeed advised by the Governance Code in order to ensure the proportionality between voting rights and shareholdings.
+This principle is advised by the Governance Code, although the IPCG Code does not contain a recommendation in this respect.
 In addition, the law permits different categories of shares to be issued, such as preferential non-voting or redeemable shares, but the same class of shares must be granted the same rights.

 Further to the transposition in May 2010 of Directive No. 2007/36/EC, listed companies' shareholders have seen their rights reinforced.
-Holders of more than 2 per cent of the share capital can request that a shareholders' meeting is convened and may request the inclusion of items in the agenda as well as present proposals for resolutions.
+Holders of more than 2 per cent of the share capital can request that a shareholders' meeting is convened and may request the inclusion of items in the agenda, as well as present proposals for resolutions.
 Shareholders may participate in the meeting if they provide evidence that on the fifth day of negotiation prior to the date of the meeting they hold shares enabling at least one vote (on the basis of a record date principle without share blocking).